The Learning Tree: Background

 The film The Learning Tree is based on Gordon Parks's 1963 semi-autobiographical novel of the same name.
-Parks also wrote the screenplay, and as a result the script for the film did not deviate much from the book, except for featuring fewer characters for the sake of running time.
-In addition to being the screenwriter, he was also the director, producer, and music composer.
-Burnett Guffey served as cinematographer, while Parks was assisted by Jack Aldworth and Fred Giles.
+Parks also wrote the screenplay, and as a result, the script for the film did not deviate much from the book, except for featuring fewer characters for the sake of running time.
+In addition to being the screenwriter, he was the director, producer, and music composer.
+Burnett Guffey served as cinematographer, and Parks was assisted by Jack Aldworth and Fred Giles.
 Parks tried to include as many black technicians as possible on the film.

-Parks personally chose Kyle Johnson to play the character of Newt, after a brief meeting with him in a Beverly Hills hotel.
+Parks personally chose Kyle Johnson to play the character of Newt after a brief meeting with him in a Beverly Hills hotel.
 However, during the meeting, he gave no indication that he wanted to cast Johnson.
-Johnson kept getting called in for screen tests, and after the fourth test he found out that he had already been hired and the tests were meant to gauge the abilities of the other actors, not him.
+Johnson kept getting called for screen tests, and after the fourth test, he learned that he had been hired and that the tests were meant to gauge the abilities of the other actors, not him.
 Johnson characterized the audition process as "not normal".

-According to Turner Classic Movies, the original name of the film was Learn, Baby, Learn before it was changed to its current name.
+According to Turner Classic Movies, the original name of the film was Learn, Baby, Learn, then it was changed to its current name.
 The current title appears to be taken from a line in the film, one that Sarah Winger tells her son Newt: "Let Cherokee Flats be your learning tree."